Synthesizing Adversarial Visual Scenarios for Model-Based Robotic Control: Problem Statement

 \textit{Differentiable Rendering Module:} This paper analyzes how the ultimate MPC task cost $J$ would increase if the robot observes an adversarial visual input $\bar{s}$ instead of original image $s$.
-Henceforth, adversarial perturbations of any variable $x$ are denoted $\bar{x}$.
 To do so, we need a process to generate, or render, realistic adversarial scenes $\bar{s}$.
-Fortunately, recent progress in generative models and differentiable rendering techniques in computer graphics makes rendering scenes $\bar{s}$ possible \cite{park2019latentfusion,nikhila2020Accelerating}.
+Fortunately, recent progress in generative models and differentiable graphics renderers makes this possible \cite{park2019latentfusion,nikhila2020Accelerating}.
 A differentiable renderer $s = \render(\nu; \renderparam)$ generates the robot's scene $s$ from latent parameters $\nu$ that describe the scene and internal parameters $\renderparam$ of the rendering model.
-Often, the latent representation $\nu$ of scene $s$ could be interpretable and controllable, such as the mass, pose, lighting, and texture of different objects.
-Without loss of generality, the renderer in our pipeline could also be a conventional generative model, such as the decoder in a Varational Autoencoder (VAE) \cite{kingma2014autoencoding} or a Generative Adversarial Network (GAN) \cite{goodfellow2014generative}.
-All we require is a differentiable mapping that allows us to generate new scenes $\bar{s}$ from latent parameters $\bar{\nu}$.
-Henceforth, we use the term differentiable renderer for $\render$, even though we use VAE decoders since we rely on custom datasets without standard renderers.
+Often, the latent representation $\nu$ of scene $s$ could be interpretable and controllable, such as the pose, lighting, and texture of different objects.
+Without loss of generality, the renderer in our pipeline could also be the decoder in a Varational Autoencoder (VAE) \cite{kingma2014autoencoding} or a Generative Adversarial Network (GAN) \cite{goodfellow2014generative}.
+All we require is a differentiable mapping that generates new scenes $\bar{s}$ from latent parameters $\bar{\nu}$.

-\textit{End-to-End Differentiable Architecture: } Since every aforementioned block in Fig. \ref{fig:expr_arch} is differentiable, we have an end-to-end differentiable mapping from scene parameters $\nu$ to ultimate task cost $J$.
+\textit{End-to-End Differentiable Architecture: } Since every block in Fig. \ref{fig:expr_arch} is differentiable, we have an end-to-end differentiable mapping from scene parameters $\nu$ to ultimate task cost $J$.
 Henceforth, we slightly re-define our notation for the task cost to be $J(\nu; \percepparam, \planparam, \MPCparam)$ to make it explicit that the cost depends on the latent scene representation $\nu$.
 This is because $\nu$ generates scene $s$, which is mapped to MPC waypoints $w_F$ through the task module.
-As such, we can back-propagate the gradient of the MPC task cost $J$ with respect to scene parameters $\nu$ to efficiently search for adversarial scene parameters $\bar{\nu}$.
+Thus, we can back-propagate the gradient of the MPC task cost $J$ with respect to scene parameters $\nu$ to efficiently search for adversarial $\bar{\nu}$.